Condor-Performance-Modeling/fsl/docs/md/FSL_USER_REF.md

 ## Is/Is not

+- FSL is not a programming language
+     - FSL is a "transformation expression language"
+- FSL's target domain is expression of binary transformation of processor instructions
-FSL is not a programming language; it is a "constrained transformation expression language".
-FSL operates on stylized or symbolic microprocessor instructions, within this domain, many aspects of a general programming languages are not required by FSL.
+    - Within the domain, many aspects of general programming languages are not required or are made implicit
+- FSL operates on stylized or symbolic microprocessor instructions

-The FSL syntax style is a reduced boilerplate style of C. e.g. braces are used, no semi-colons, indentation is not a syntax element.
+- The FSL syntax style is a reduced boilerplate style of C. e.g. braces are used, no semi-colons, indentation is not a syntax element.

-There are no user defined functions.
-However see the `define.
+- There are no user defined functions.
+However see the `define element.

-There are a limited number of data types unique to FSL.
+- There are a limited number of data types unique to FSL.
+    - Integer constant types are signed or unsigned and have an explicit bit width.
+    - This is no need for container types.

-The standard C native types are not required by the FSL syntax.
+    - Most other standard C native types are not required by the FSL syntax.

-This is no need for container types.

-The typical native types such as float, double are not required by FSL and  therefore not inferred.
+    - Floating point types are not required by FSL

-Integer constant types are signed or unsigned and have an explicit bit width.

-FSL uses single assignment for variables.
+- FSL uses single assignment for variables.
+    - Compound assignment expressions and operations are not required

-There are no console or file I/O mechanisms.
+- There are no console or file I/O mechanisms.

-Expression operations are limited.

-Arithmetic expressions are limited.

-const'ness is not a feature of FSL.
+- const'ness is not a feature of FSL.

-There is a support library called fsl, which provides utility functions.
-This is the only true namespace in FSL.
+- There is a support library called fsl, which provides utility functions.
+    - This is the only true namespace in FSL, "fsl.".

 # Language Description